IABTechLab/uid2docs/docs/sdks/client-side-identity.md

 ### constructor()

 Constructs a UID2 object.
-This is not intended to be used directly: when the SDK loads, it automatically initializes an instance of the UID2 class and stores it as the global `__uid2` object.
-Advanced integrations could make use of this constructor directly, but be careful to avoid having multiple active instances of the SDK running.
+This is not intended to be used directly: when the SDK loads, it automatically initializes an instance of the UID2 class and stores it as the global __uid2 object.
+Advanced integrations may make use of this constructor directly, but must take care to avoid having multiple active instances of the SDK running.
 This is not a supported use case.

 :::tip
 Instead of calling this function, just use the global `__uid2` object.